 Hydraulic Fracturing for Natural Gas and Oil Development

-With As You Sow, Boston Common Asset Management and Green Century Capital Management, IEHN has since 2009 coordinated an investor campaign in the United States to promote improved disclosure by energy companies about the business and environmental risks of hydraulic fracturing.
+With As You Sow, Boston Common Asset Management and Green Century Capital Management, between 2009 and 2017 IEHN coordinated an investor campaign in the United States to promote improved disclosure by energy companies about the business and environmental risks of hydraulic fracturing.
+In 2018, when IEHN's chemicals and pesticides work moved under the umbrella of Clean Production Action, the fracking work shifted to As You Sow and Boston Common Asset Management.

 Onshore “unconventional” natural gas production requiring hydraulic fracturing, which injects a mix of water, particles, and chemicals underground to create fractures through which gas can flow for collection, is estimated to increase by 45% between 2007 and 2030.
 An estimated 60-80% of natural gas wells drilled in the next decade will require hydraulic fracturing.
 In 2013 the United States overtook Russia as the world's largest oil and natural gas producer.
 Between 2010 and 2013, oil production tripled in North Dakota and doubled in Texas.